ivorydaae/SHDM2/README.md

 Don't hesitate to contact me via email or via Slack, on `#course-dataiku`

 I encourage you to take advantage of the office hours to get an answer quickly!
-Reminder: **office hours from 17.30 to 18.30**, Tuesday to Thursday
+Reminder: **office hours from 12.30 to 13.30 Paris Time**, Wednesday to Friday